Kharouk/100-Days-Challenge/r1-log.md

 **Today's Progress Report**: Every hour is Ruby.
 Completed several difficult challenges with little help. <br />
 **Thoughts**: Super invested into learning.
 Learning patience is key when problem-solving.
 Can't stop now. <br />
 **Any Link**: No time with working my Portfolio App.
 But will need to find the time.

+### R1D9 - August 10 2018
+As said on my [Twitter](https://twitter.com/AlexKharouk/): #100DaysOfCode D9 brings the conclusion of challenges.
+Throughout the week I was faced with increasingly difficult problems.
+I felt I was thrown into the deep end since before I stuck to code-alongs online.
+But I made it through!
+Feeling like a smarter #codenewbie.